ungstein/OG-Steam-Library/README.md

 ---

-Library theme for use with <a href="https://github.com/ungstein/OG-Steam">OG-Steam</a> and <a href="https://github.com/PhantomGamers/SteamFriendsPatcher">SteamFriendsPatcher<a>.
+Library theme for use with <a href="https://github.com/ungstein/OG-Steam">OG-Steam</a> and <a href="https://github.com/PhantomGamers/SFP">SFP</a> (Previously <a href="https://github.com/PhantomGamers/SteamFriendsPatcher">SteamFriendsPatcher<a>).
 A lot of unnecessary padding as been removed to free up screen real estate.
 Transitions and gradients have also been removed.

 Update: Live version now available <a href="https://ungstein.github.io/og-steam-library/og-steam-library-live.zip">here!</a>
 This version loads up-to-date files live from GitHub; no files are saved to your computer.
 If the live version does not appear to be updating, please try deleting Steam's browser cache under `Settings/Web Browser`, then restart Steam.